Alexandra of Denmark: Marriage and family

-Princess of Wales (1863–1901)
+Princess of Wales

 Albert Edward and Alexandra visited Ireland in April 1868.
 After her illness the previous year, she had only just begun to walk again without the aid of two walking sticks, and was already pregnant with her fourth child.
 The royal couple undertook a six-month tour taking in Austria, Egypt and Greece over 1868 and 1869, which included visits to her brother George I of Greece, to the Crimean battlefields and, for her only, to the harem of the Khedive Ismail.
 In Turkey she became the first woman to sit down to dinner with the Sultan (Abdulaziz).

-The Waleses made Sandringham House their preferred residence, with Marlborough House their London base.
+The couple made Sandringham House their preferred residence, with Marlborough House their London base.
 Biographers agree that their marriage was in many ways a happy one; however, some have asserted that Albert Edward did not give his wife as much attention as she would have liked and that they gradually became estranged, until his attack of typhoid fever (the disease which was believed to have killed his father) in late 1871 brought about a reconciliation.
 This is disputed by others, who point out Alexandra's frequent pregnancies throughout this period and use family letters to deny the existence of any serious rift.
 Nevertheless, the prince was severely criticised from many quarters of society for his apparent lack of interest in her very serious illness with rheumatic fever.
 Throughout their marriage Albert Edward continued to keep company with other women, including the actress Lillie Langtry, Daisy Greville, Countess of Warwick, humanitarian Agnes Keyser, and society matron Alice Keppel.
-Alexandra knew about most of these relationships, and later permitted Alice Keppel to visit her husband as he lay dying.
+Alexandra knew about most of these relationships and later permitted Alice Keppel to visit her husband as he lay dying.
 Alexandra herself remained faithful throughout her marriage.

 An increasing degree of deafness, caused by hereditary otosclerosis, led to Alexandra's social isolation; she spent more time at home with her children and pets.
 Her sixth and final pregnancy ended with the birth of a son in April 1871, but the infant died the next day.
 Despite Alexandra's pleas for privacy, Queen Victoria insisted on announcing a period of court mourning, which led unsympathetic elements of the press to describe the birth as "a wretched abortion" and the funeral arrangements as "sickening mummery", even though the infant was not buried in state with other members of the royal family at Windsor, but in strict privacy in the churchyard at Sandringham, where he had lived out his brief life.